kavia-common/government-tourism-portal-144871-144881/backend/README.md

 - All data stores are in-memory for demo purposes.
 - OTP and Blockchain are simulated.
 - CORS origins configured via CORS_ORIGINS in .env
+- If the backend doesn’t appear to start, ensure no other process is using the configured PORT and that HOST is set to 0.0.0.0 in containerized environments.